A Spatiotemporal Gamma Shot Noise Cox Process: Illustration

 For illustrative purposes, we report in Fig.~\ref{fig:Lambda_mean} the estimated expected fire intensity $\Lambda_t(y)$ (shaded areas) in four months of 2020 wet (June and July) and dry (August and September) seasons for the harmonic-component specification of $\kappa_t$ assuming alternatively constant scale $c_t=c$ (left) and time-varying scale (right).
 Similar figures for all the other models are reported in the Supplement.
 The time-varying scale model seems to better fit the spatial variability compared to the constant scale model and, in some regions, better captures the fire dynamics (e.g., between 50$^\circ$W and 40$^\circ$W).

-The coefficient of variation (CV) of the intensity $\Lambda_t$ reported in Fig.~\ref{fig:Lambda_CV} confirms the greater flexibility of the time-varying scale specifications (see also Fig. 3 and 4 in the Supplement).
-Since low CV values are associated with low posterior variance of $\Lambda_t(y)$, this measure is relevant in assessing the uncertainty, a crucial issue in spatial analysis.
-The CV of time-varying scale models presents higher spatial heterogeneity when compared to the constant scale models.
-Their CV is naturally lower (dark grey indicates values below 1) in areas with more fires, which suggests their latent random measures can better capture variability, possibly due to unobserved spatial factors.
+The inverse of the coefficient of variation (iCV) of the intensity $\Lambda_t$ reported in Fig.~\ref{fig:Lambda_CV} confirms the greater flexibility of the time-varying scale specifications (see also Fig. 5 and 6 in the Supplement).
+Since high iCV values are associated with low posterior variance of $\Lambda_t(y)$, this measure is relevant in assessing the uncertainty, a crucial issue in spatial analysis.
+The iCV of time-varying scale models presents lower spatial heterogeneity when compared to the constant scale models.
+Their iCV is naturally higher (dark grey) in areas with more fires, which suggests their latent random measures can better capture variability, possibly due to unobserved spatial factors.

 To get further insights into the drivers of the uncertainty of $\Lambda_t$ across time and space, we report in Fig.~\ref{fig:IQR} the normalised interquantile range defined as $(Q_{97.5}(\Lambda_t(A))-Q_{2.5}(\Lambda_t(A)))/Q_{50}(\Lambda_t(A))$, for several sub-regions $A \subset \Y$.
-The left plot shows that the uncertainty is larger during the dry season than during the wet season since all points lay above the $45^{\circ}$ line.
+The left plot shows that the uncertainty is smaller during the dry season than during the wet season since all points lay below the $45^{\circ}$ line.
 Also, larger regions (dots) have lower uncertainty than smaller regions (circles) as more observations are available.
 This is confirmed by comparing the uncertainty and the number of observations per sub-region.
 The right plot shows that within each season, the uncertainty decreases when the number of observations increases.
-Figure 6 in the Supplement reports the results for different sizes of the sub-regions.
+Figure 8 in the Supplement reports the results for different sizes of the sub-regions.